wdi-sg/gitbook-2018/10-react/react-intro/components.md

 Run the above code: create a component that gets rendered multiple times by passing in props.

 #### Further
-Have the list item class render 2 components: `ItemId` which will use the map `index` as the id, and Item which will render the text of the item.
+Have the list item class render 2 components: `ItemId` which will use the map `index` (from the above example) as the id, and `Item` which will render the text of the item.
 Pass data into these two components as props.

 #### Further
 ```